hpccn/hpccn.github.com/readme.txt

-Creating a new branch is quick and simple. fix
+Creating a new branch is quick and simple.